 Step 2.
 Once Your Line of Code is in Place

 Ask your careers page manager for the URL to your careers page and enter this address into the “primary location” field of your careers page editor.
 Save your changes.

 From the Careers Page editor –> go into Layout and Styling to choose the base style you like best.
 You can choose whether you would like your jobs to be grouped or listed.
 If you select the grouped option, you can specify how you want your jobs to be grouped.
 For example, by department, division, or location.

-Check out a couple pre-created theme options below:
+Check out a couple of pre-created theme options below:

 Advanced Customization – CSS

-If you would like to customize further, you can ask your career page manager to create a custom style using CSS style sheets.
-A fully customized example below:
+If you would like to customize further, you can ask your career page manager to create a custom style using CSS.
+Below are 2 articles that go into more details:

-- Social Name: This section allow you to edit your company name which will appear on your jobs for external job boards
+- Social Name: This section allows you to edit your company name which will appear on your jobs for external job boards

 - Primary Location: This is where the URL of your careers page is entered *Note: if you should ever change the location URL of your Careers Page, you will need to update this field to reflect the new URL.